amberframework/docs/guides/configuration.md

 ## Configuring Amber

-Within the `config` file for your Amber project, you will find:
+Within the `config` directory of an Amber project, you will find several helpful configuration settings.

-### Initializers

-You can use initializers to load configuration settings into various application components like mailers after all of the frameworks and shards are loaded.

-To add a new initializer simply create a file and save it under `config/initializers` to load at runtime.

 ### Environments
 Each Amber project ships with three default environments: